 - Have you ever been told you have a way with kids?

-- Are you the type of person who looks beyond behavior and what people are saying to understand what they really want and need?
+- Are you the type of person who looks beyond behavior and what people are saying to understand what the child really wants and needs?

-- Are you interested in making a genuine difference in the life of a troubled child?
+- Are you interested in making a genuine difference in the life of a traumatized child?

-If you answered yes to three of these questions, you could enrich your life and your family’s life, while earning a tax-free income, by opening your home to a foster child.
+If you answered yes to three of these questions, you could enrich your life and your family’s life, while receiving a tax-free stipend, by opening your home to a foster child.